 Ski slopes you will love

-Located at an altitude of 1,020 meters, Poiana Brașov has the longest ski slopes in Romania, which are over 22 km long.
-Artificial snow machines are also available, stunning views and unforgettable parties.
+Located at an altitude of 1,020 meters, Poiana Brașov has the longest ski slopes in Romania, which are over 22 km long in total.
+Artificial snow machines are also available, stunning views and unforgettable after ski parties.
 Poiana Brașov offers 3,4 kilometers of slopes dedicated to beginners, intermediate skiers can learn new skills on a 11,7 kilometers slope, and also for experts 4.9 kilometer of slopes.

 For beginners, best would be Bradul and Slalom slopes, which are just what a beginner would need to learn basic skiing moves and get the taste of it.
 If you are somewhat experienced in skiing, then you will want to take the teleferic (gondola or cable car) up to Lupului, Drumul Roșu, Subteleferic or Ruia slopes.